Loved beyond likes: Aging, Social Media, and Christian Identity

 Identity and Worth

-When we base our sense of self on external affirmation, we risk building our lives on shifting sand, as opposed to the rock of Jesus' Word and Promises (Luke 7).
-They assure us that His loved is based not on youth, appearances and achievements, but on His unchanging grace.
+When we base our sense of self on external affirmation, we risk building our lives on shifting sand, as opposed to the rock of Jesus' Word and Promises (Luke 7), which assure His loved based not on youth, appearances and achievements, but on His unchanging grace.

 Eternal Youth and the Fear of Aging

 Beneath the trend of portraying perpetual youth often lies a deeper fear: the fear of aging, decline, and mortality.
 Culturally, aging is seen not as a stage of life to embrace but as a problem to solve or delay.
-The beauty industry, fitness culture, and social media all profit from this anxiety, promoting the idea that age can be minimized or conquered with the right products, procedures, or lifestyle.
+The beauty industry, fitness culture, and social media tend to focus on this anxiety, promoting the idea that age can be minimized or conquered with the right products, procedures, or lifestyle.
 Not to mention the right filter and camera angle.
 This fear finds its roots in a certain existential insecurity, as aging confronts us with the reality of our mortality and the passing of time.
 This can lead to feelings of loss, insignificance, and even despair.
-In response, clinging to youthful appearances and pursuits shines forth as a possibility of dodging time and decay - which is an ultimately futile efforts to halt the inevitable.
+In response, holding on to desired appearances and pursuits gleans as a possibility of slowing or even dodging time and decay - in an effort to halt the inevitable.

-Adding to that, we live in an age where death is pushed to the margins of conversation, while sexuality is a daily topic, openly and unapologetically explored.
+Adding to that, we live in an age where death is pushed to the margins of conversation, while attractiveness and sexuality is a daily topic, openly and unapologetically explored.
 In such a culture, signs of aging are seen as unwelcome reminders of mortality—something to be minimized, concealed, or dismissed.
 Meanwhile, the celebration of physical vitality, fitness, and attractiveness takes centre stage, shaping the public conversation and its values.
-In this worldview, aging—an unavoidable marker of our mortality—is treated as something to mask or deny.
+It is easy to see then why aging becomes an unavoidable marker of our mortality, which one must mask or deny.

 Social Media, Authenticity, and Witness